nextmv-io/tour/working-with-collections/slices.md

 x := store.NewSlice(s1, "c", "d", "e") // []string{"c", "d", "e"}
 ```

 We can assign any type to the slice.
-In this case, Hop infers that we are
+In this case, the store infers that we are
 storing a slice of strings with initial value `["c", "d", "e"]` from the
 parameters.
-If we want to create an empty slice, Hop needs to know what type we
+If we want to create an empty slice, the store needs to know the
-intend to store.
+type.

 ```go
 x := store.NewSlice[string](s1) // []string{}